Workshop

 -

-Dr. Zoubir Lounis, Principal Research Officer, Civil Engineering Infrastructure, National Research Council Canada
+Dr. Zoubir Lounis, Principal Research Officer, National Research Council Canada: Impact of Climate Change on Design and Performance of Highway Bridges

 -